react-page/react-page/UPGRADE.md

 - `text` has been renamed to `title`
 - `Component` no longer exists, instead you define the plugin controls and `Renderer` separatly.
 - `Renderer` is the Component that should be shown in the Cell.
 It receives a property `data` which has the type `Data`
 - `controls` allows to either define an schema-driven auto generated form or a custom Controls component.
-Best refer to the updated doc https://github.com/react-page/react-page/blob/beta/docs/custom-cell-plugins.md (TODO: add proper link once merged)
+Best refer to the updated doc https://github.com/react-page/react-page/blob/docs/custom-cell-plugins.md
 - if you are using `@react-page/create-plugin-materialui`, you can remove that as it is no longer needed and instead use the `CellPlugin` type as mentioned above.

-(TODO): add more steps if any

 ### Migrate custom slate plugins